Resources for Coaches

 Hockey Canada ID

 In order to register for a coaching clinic, you need a Hockey Canada Registry ID number.
-If you do not have one (if you have played minor hockey in the last 15 years you may already have one) please contact the registrar and provide your full legal name, address, email, phone, date of birth and care card number.
+If you do not have one (if you have played minor hockey in the last 30 years you may already have one) please contact the registrar and provide your full legal name as it appears on drivers license, address, email, cell/mobile phone number, date and country of birth, and ethnicity.

 Get your Criminal Record Check